 The question is, what are the key attributes of software that allow it to scale, along with the anti-patterns that prevent scaling?
 Or, in other words, what do we look for when determining scalability?

-While an exhaustive list is beyond the scope of this article, a list of a few key things that we look for in the software architecture is below.
-Part 1 of this post addresses evaluating software architecture for scalability (architecture patterns/anti-patterns that affect scale), and Part 2 discusses infrastructure issues.
+While an exhaustive list is beyond the scope of this article, a list of a few key things we look for in the software architecture is below.
+Part 1 of this post addresses evaluating software architecture for scalability (architecture patterns / anti-patterns that affect scale), and Part 2 discusses infrastructure issues.

 - Do synchronous database accesses block other connections to the database when retrieving or writing data?
 This design can end up blocking queries and holding up the application.